 Clutching my thin briefcase, I tentatively entered the large room, which was ornately paneled with dark wood.
 Four dim-lighted sconces on the front wall were the only source of light.
-As I stepped forward, I heard the door close behind me, followed by the soft click of a key turning.
+As I stepped forward, I heard the door close behind me, followed by the soft click of a turning key.
 The room had a high ceiling and an echo-like empty feel to it.
 I walked forward and stopped in front of an immense oak desk that was centered on a raised platform.
 A person would have had to climb stairs to sit behind it.
-I looked up, but I could see no one.
+I looked up, but I couldn’t see anyone.

 “Mr. Doe?” came a resonant voice.